RarelyCharlie/rarelycharlie.github.io/_draft/diary.md

 This is intended to be used for most diaries.

 [My Diary](https://www.7cups.com/forum/TraumaSupport_60/MyDiary_1301/) in Trauma Support\\
-This is intended to be used for diaries of members of the Trauma Support subcommunity.
+This is intended to be used for diaries of trauma survivors.

 There is no special place for listeners' diaries, but if you are a listener and you want to keep a diary about listening that only listeners can read, you could put it in: